 - part 3 – Identifying and correcting errors

-In part one of this series about identifying and correcting errors, we looked at the fact that the trial balance makes a last stand against mistakes before the ledger account balances are used to prepare a set of final accounts.
+In part one of this series about identifying and correcting errors, we looked at how the trial balance makes a last stand against mistakes, before the ledger account balances are used to prepare a set of final accounts.

 - An error of original entry occurs when a figure is entered into the accounts incorrectly.